darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > - Section 4.3 is missing important information.
 Fig 12 is totally unclear: the reader lacks basic information needed to understand Fig 12.

 As far as we can determine, all quantities appearing in these figures are defined and explained in both the figure caption and the main text.
 If the referee finds any missing, we would appreciate they point them out to us, so that we can add them.
-Otherwise, we would also appreciate if the referee could explain why they find Fig. 12 unclear (as it is just a plot of the results of our numerical integration of magnetorotational braking) or what basic information they find lacking, which we should add.
+Otherwise, we would also appreciate if the referee could explain why Fig. 12 is unclear (as it just directly plots the results of our numerical integration of magnetorotational braking) or what basic information they find lacking, which we should add.

 > Moreover, terms are not defined, as vSP13.

-This is provided in the figure caption as a reference to van Saders and Pinsonneault 2013.
+This is already provided in the figure caption as a reference to van Saders and Pinsonneault 2013.
 We have made this clearer.

 > Unscientific terminology are introduced: what are more aggressive/pessimistic scenarios?